sneakerhax/Arsenal/C2concealer/README.md

 # C2Concealer

-A Dockerized version of C2Concealer by Chris Truncer
+A Dockerized version of the tool C2Concealer by Chris Truncer

 ## Building the image